d12frosted/elpa-mirror/melpa/mybigword-readme.txt

 Tips,

   1. Customize `mybigword-default-format-function' to format the word for display.
-  If it's `mybigword-format-with-dictionary', the `dictionary-definition' is used to find the definitions of all big words.
+  If it's `mybigword-format-with-dictionary', the `mybigword-word-definition-function', whose default value is `dictionary-definition', is used to find the definitions of all big words.

   Sample to display the dictionary definitions of big words: